 DPhil Student: Merton College

 My research considers the benthic communities found in mesophotic coral ecosystems (MCEs).
 MCEs begin at depths of 30m – 40m, largely coincident with the limit of recreational SCUBA diving, and end with the last occurrence of zooxanthellate corals (~150m).
 Recent interest in MCEs comes from the suggestion that, when connected to shallow reefs, they may be significant for conservation.
 Depth may provide protection from anthropogenic impacts such as changing sea surface temperatures and coastal run off.
 As a result, an impacted shallow reef may later recover when offspring from mesophotic reefs settle in shallower water.
-This is known as the Deep Reef Refugia Hypothesis (DRRH).
+In the context of climate change, this is known as the Deep Reef Refugia Hypothesis (DRRH).

 - A mesophotic reef near Utila Honduras.
 Credit – Brian J. Sullivan

-In order for the DRRH to apply a number of assumptions must hold true.
-My research tests these assumptions:
+For deep reef refuges to exist a number of assumptions must hold true.
+My research considers a few of these:

 (i) There is an overlap in benthic communities between the shallows and mesophotic depths.
 If this is not true, deep offspring are not able to replace the shallow reef.